MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policies-pc.md

 ### Official Naming Standards (XR-022)

-Titles must use the naming standards defined in the latest release of the [terminology list](policies/xboxlive-terminology.md) for Xbox Live features.
+Titles must use the naming standards defined in the latest release of the [Xbox Live required terminology list](live-certification-terminology-pc.md) for Xbox Live features.
 On Xbox One, titles must not refer to components of the console system or components of peripherals using terms that are not specifically included in the terminology list.

 ### Display Name and Gamerpic (XR-046)